 5. Get some cycling sunglasses.
 They don’t need to cost the earth or make you look stupid, but they will keep your eyes protected from bugs, stones, sun and rain.
 Some versions feature interchangeable lenses, so, if you can, get one lens for bright conditions and one for dull, wet days.

-Cleaning your chain regularly will stop creaks and make your gears last longerDavid Rome / Immediate Media
+Cleaning and lubing your chain regularly will stop creaks and make your gears last longer.Will Poole / Immediate Media

 Now that you’re wearing something comfortable, let’s move on to keeping your bike happy.
-You don’t need a shed full of tools to achieve this, though it helps to have a friendly bike shop nearby in case you need help.
+You don’t need a shed full of tools to achieve this, but it helps to have a friendly bike shop nearby in case you need advice.

 6. Clean and oil your chain regularly, particularly if riding in bad weather.
 You’ll eliminate the dreaded ‘creak’ that cyclists hate, and more expensive parts such as chainrings won’t wear out as quickly.